iCrazyBlaze/blog/_posts/2020-01-03-reflections-in-java.md

 ---
 layout:     post
-title:      Adding mod support in Unity
+title:      Using Reflection in Java
 date:       2020-01-03 16:00:00
 summary:    How to use Reflections to access private data
 categories: coding